spudi848123/get-insights/README.md

 # get-insights
 ## Description
 Given a data file with the website hit data, the pyspark job returns a tab delimited file with following columns
 1) Search Engine Domain - The search engine used to search an item
 2) Search Keyword - Keyword used to search in the search engine
 3) Revenue - Total Revenue of the search engine and the keyword

 ## Assumptions made:
 1) Users are not directly searching on eshopzilla
-2) This is daily data
+2) The input files are daily data
+3) All the IPs are valid

 ## AWS Stack for the problem
 The problem can be best solved by using the following AWS Services